odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

 In the *General Information* tab, you can select the *Unit of Measure* in which the product will be sold, which is also the unit in which internal transfers will take place.
+All quantities for this product across your company will be expressed in this unit of measure.
 You can also select the *Purchase Unit of Measure*, which is the unit in which you purchase the product.